DUNEuro -- A software toolbox for forward modeling in bioelectromagnetism: Background

-For the conforming Galerkin method (CG-FEM) this integral can be directly evaluated using the discrete representation of the potential $u_h$.
-Results for the MEG approach for the discontinuous Galerkin method (DG-FEM) in \cite{Piastra2018} indicate, that a direct usage of $\sigma\nabla u_h$ leads to suboptimal accuracies.
-Instead, the numerical flux of the discontinuous Galerkin method should be used, which is defined as
+By splitting the current distribution $j$ into the primary current $j^p$ and secondary current $j^s=-\sigma\nabla u $, the magnetic field B in equation (\ref{eq:meg}) can be divided into the primary magnetic field $B^p$ and the secondary magnetic field $B^s$.
+While there is an analytical expression for $B^p$ \cite{Brette2012,Haemaelaeinen1993}, in order to compute $B^s$ the integral expression

-(for details, see \cite{Piastra2018}).
-In order to provide a single implementation for the integration using both flux representations, we split the MEG forward solution into two parts: the projection of the flux into a vector valued function space $W_h$ and the evaluation of the integral functional for functions in $W_h$.
-In \cite{Piastra2018}, a lowest order Raviart-Thomas space was used for representing the continuous numerical flux, while a space representing gradients of piecewise multi-linear functions has been employed to represent the physical flux.
-The discrete potential $u_h$ is given as
+needs to be computed numerically.
+For the standard continuous Galerkin method (CG-FEM) this integral can be directly evaluated using the discrete representation of the potential $u_h$.
+Results for the MEG approach for the discontinuous Galerkin method (DG-FEM) in \cite{Piastra2018} indicate that a direct usage of $\sigma\nabla u_h$ leads to suboptimal accuracies.
+Instead, the numerical flux of the discontinuous Galerkin method should be used, see \cite{Piastra2018,Piastra2019}.
+Similarly to the EEG case, a transfer matrix can be derived which allows computing $B^s$ at the sensors with a matrix-vector multiplication, instead of solving the EEG forward problem and computing the integral subsequently, see\cite{Wolters2004,Piastra2019}.
+Note that when using the subtraction approach, the resulting solution does not include the contributions of the singularity potential.